nbcarroll/Data-Science-Projects/README.md

 ## Other Projects

+### <a href='https://github.com/nbcarroll/Data-Science-Projects/blob/main/Soundcloud%20NLP%20Analysis/SoundcloudAppNLP.ipynb'>Rekordbox EDA</a>
+Rekordbox, a program utilized by DJ's to organize individual songs in a database, is rich with metadata.
+The songs in most DJ's libraries comes from a wide variety of sources with varying standards of completeness in terms of metadata tagging.
+As such it represents an unclean dataset that's ripe for data cleaning and exploratory data analysis.
+In this project, I explored my library.

 ### <a href='https://github.com/nbcarroll/Data-Science-Projects/blob/main/Soundcloud%20NLP%20Analysis/SoundcloudAppNLP.ipynb'>Soundcloud NLP Analysis</a>
 Soundcloud's mobile application has undergone many changes in the past year.
 This project helped to gain a better understanding of user's complaints regarding these changes.
 ### <a href='https://github.com/nbcarroll/Data-Science-Projects/blob/main/Ticketing/ticketing.ipynb'>Linktree Payments as a Ticketing Service</a>